lbdyck/CBTView/README.md

                  files since the date of the last update and then download them, update the CBTINDEX and the FILEnnnn members.
-                 - Add any non-blank after the UPDate (e.g. UPD X) to ignore the date of the last update check.
     CUrrent (CU) Work with the CBT production files *Default OVerflow (OV) Work with the CBT Overflow files
     /            - Display a popup menu